Last Updated: September 14, 2022

 The only problem with ziplining is the altitude level which can cause health problems.
 Therefore, before you confirm your ziplining activity after scuba diving, remember to ask them about the altitude height.

-There is a recommended waiting window of 24 hours to prevent any health complications, after which you can go to high altitudes and enjoy flying.
+There is a recommended waiting window of 24 hours to prevent any health complications, after which you can go to high altitudes and enjoy flying without any issues.